 - Bold totals at the top emphasize the effect of P2P fundraising effects

 Why use Funraise for nonprofit dashboards?

 And there you have it: plenty of evidence that Funraise is your go-to source for nonprofit dashboards.
-You can organize your data exactly as you want with our all-in-one toolkit, which provides ready-made fundraising reports and gorgeous dashboard templates–and allows you to export them with a click.
+You can organize your data exactly as you want with our all-in-one toolkit, which provides ready-made every fundraising report and gorgeous dashboard template under the sun—and allows you to export them with a click.